|A TUG Introduction to

 Some unscrupulous developers of undeeded resorts have “oversold” the project; i.e., they have sold more intervals to owners than the resort can provide.
 (This is most likely to occur at an undeeded resort because the absence of deeds linking units sold to specific ownership interests makes it easier to oversell the resort.)
 When this happens, owners will find it very difficult to reserve a usage period.
 Accordingly, if you are purchasing a week at an undeeded floating time resort, you should determine whether you are adequately protected against overselling of the resort’s inventory.

-3. Vacation clubs
+3. Vacation or Travel clubs

 Vacation clubs are another timesharing variation.
 A vacation club is an organization that owns multiple timeshare properties in different locations.
 If you are a club member, you can reserve space at the various resorts that are part of the club in accordance with club rules.
 You pay annual fees, and there is an initial cost to join the vacation club.
 As with a right-to-use property, the vacation club contract will either contain the timeshare program documents or will incorporate them by reference.